-But away from the beaches (they're actually artificial, built for the 1992 Olympic Games) the city is in particular a major hub for students of art and architecture with a number of suitable museums and sites of real interest for school trips to Barcelona.
+But away from the beaches (they're actually artificial, built for the 1992 Olympic Games) the city is a major hub for students of art and architecture with a number of suitable museums and sites of real interest for a Barcelona school trip

 Barcelona Hotel Options